 In 1869, when lumber transportation was at its peak on Lake Champlain, the Lighthouse Board recommended the construction of a lighthouse on Colchester Reef, southwest of South Hero Island, to mark a group of three dangerous shoals.
 The reef is located approximately a mile out into the lake from Colchester Point, and roughly seven miles northwest of Burlington.

-The lighthouse was situated on a rock known as Middle Bunch, which had seven feet of water over it at low water.
-A wooden crib was constructed in Burlington, hauled to the site, sunk, and then filled with concrete and stone to form the foundation for the lighthouse.
-Before abandoning the work at the end of the 1870 season, two courses of cut stone were laid atop the crib, and the pier was ballasted with heavy stone to prevent it from being disturbed by ice floes.
+The lighthouse was situated on a rock known as Middle Bunch, which had seven feet of water over it at low water, and deep water on either side.
+A wooden crib was constructed in Burlington, hauled to the site, sunk on the rock, and then filled with concrete and stone to form the foundation for the lighthouse.
+Before abandoning the work at the end of the 1870 season, two courses of cut stone were laid atop the crib to bring the work above the water level, and the work was then ballasted with heavy blocks of stone to prevent it from being moved by ice floes.

-During the winter, ice tore away the ballast stones and part of the second course of cut stone.
-Some of the cut stone was recovered, but additional stone had to be procured which increased the cost of the lighthouse and forced Congress to provide an additional $4,500 to go along with the $20,000 it had appropriated in 1870.
+When the ice broke up in the spring, it tore away the ballast stones and part of the second course of cut stone.
+Some of the cut stone was recovered, but 481 feet of additional stone had to be procured which increased the cost of the lighthouse and forced Congress to provide an additional $4,500 to go along with the $20,000 it had appropriated in 1870.
 The foundation pier was completed by the end of June 1871, and the lighthouse followed suit a few months later.

 Storms and ice jams often battered the lighthouse, and life in the small dwelling could be lonely, especially during the winter.
 Waves churned up by a violent storm in mid-January 1873 struck the lighthouse with such force that the lens was thrown from its pedestal and Keeper Heman Malaney feared for his safety.
 That same winter, ice threatened the station’s foundation, prompting the Lighthouse Board to request funds for riprapping the pier with large stones.
 Congress provided $5,000 on June 23, 1874, and a protective enrockment was put in place during the summer of 1875.
 An additional 300 tons of riprap were placed about the pier in 1895.